Mishaps of the New York–Paris Race: Background and production

+Release and reception

 The film was released in July 1908 by Méliès's Star Film Company, and is numbered 1199–1217 in its catalogues.
 The film was advertised as being 380 meters long, which, at Méliès's preferred projection speed of 12 to 14 frames per second, is about 24 minutes.
 According to a 1912 film journal article, the film was included as an attraction in a 1908 Théâtre Marigny revue in Paris.

+The art historian Paul Hammond described the film as "a sarcastic travelogue", tracing thematic parallels with Alfred Jarry's 1902 novel Supermale.
+The film scholar Elizabeth Ezra noted racist overtones in the surviving scenario for the film, citing the scene in which the kitchen-car is visited by a black man: "The very presence of an African is represented as one more 'mishap', a nuisance to be repelled".
+The real race used as Méliès's source returned to the screen in 1965, when it was adapted into the comedy The Great Race.

 Mishaps of the New York–Paris Race is currently presumed lost.